 - Solicitation It is inappropriate and presents a clear conflict of interest for employees to attempt to sell, fundraise directly from, or to solicit goods/services from students or families.
-Any consideration of advertising outside services (including tutoring, camps, babysitting, etc.) or products (including jewelry, candy, Tupperware) to students or families requires prior approval of the Director of School Leadership and/or Executive Director. - 2.
+Any consideration of advertising outside services (including tutoring, camps, babysitting, etc.) or products (including jewelry, candy, Tupperware) to students or families requires prior approval of the Executive Director. - 2.
 Second Jobs Employment at the school is considered to be the primary priority for employees.
 Therefore, while employed at the school, employees are expected to devote their energies to their jobs with the school.
 For this reason, second jobs are strongly discouraged.
 Further, the following types of additional employment elsewhere are strictly prohibited: